Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use Amazon Athena to query the CloudTrail logs in DOC-EXAMPLE-BUCKET2 for any API calls that used the access key to access an object that contained PII.
 - [ ] Use AWS Identity and Access Management Access Analyzer to identify any API calls that used the access key to access objects that contained PII in DOC-EXAMPLE-BUCKET1.

 ### A security engineer is configuring a new website that is named example.com.
-The security engineer wants to secure communications with the.
-Website by requiring users to connect to example.com through HTTPS.
+The security engineer wants to secure communications with the website by requiring users to connect to example.com through HTTPS.
 Which of the following is a valid option for storing SSL/TLS certificates?

 - [ ] Custom SSL certificate that is stored in AWS Key Management Service (AWS KMS).
 - [ ] Default SSL certificate that is stored in Amazon CloudFront.